Madrid pleads for more doctors, police as coronavirus cases surge | Health

-Authorities in Spain's Madrid region on Wednesday requested urgent help to hire hundreds of foreign doctors and reinforce police, as they mulled widening a partial coronavirus lockdown to more areas as cases rise.
-The region is the hardest-hit in Spain by a second wave of the coronavirus and has restricted movement between and within some districts that are home to about 850,000 people.
+Representing over a quarter of Spain's 4,143 new cases in the past 24 hours, the capital region has been hardest hit by a second wave of COVID-19, with the number of daily deaths and infections soaring to levels not seen since May.
+Madrid has already restricted movement between and within some districts where about 850,000 people live since midnight on Monday.

-Ignacio Aguado, the deputy head of the regional government, told reporters the region needed 300 doctors from outside the European Union who had worked in the first wave of the pandemic but could not hire them immediately due to complex regulations.
-He also asked the central government for an additional 222 national police to enforce quarantines and fines in areas under partial lockdown.
+Ignacio Aguado, deputy head of the regional government, told reporters the region needed 300 doctors from outside the European Union who had worked in the first wave of the pandemic, but could not hire them immediately due to complex regulations.
+He also asked the central government for an additional 222 national police officers to enforce quarantines and fines in districts now back under partial lockdown.

-On Monday, the region asked central government for help from the army to fight the coronavirus surge in and around the Spanish capital, where the partial lockdown of some poorer areas has prompted protests.
+On Monday, Madrid authorities asked the central government for help from the army to fight the coronavirus surge in and around the Spanish capital, where the partial closure of some poorer areas has provoked protests.
 "We've decided to formally request logistical help from the military to install (hospital) tents, carry out tests and disinfection tasks in each of the areas under restrictions," Aguado said on Wednesday.

-Residents in the mostly lower-income neighborhoods where infection rates are highest say the measures are inefficient and unfair.
-"The battle against the virus is not in confining, it is in primary healthcare, where we can test for the positive and negative so we can confine the people who are truly infected," said retiree Nieves Marcos from the Usera area, one of those under partial lockdown.
+Residents in the mostly lower-income neighbourhoods where infection rates are highest say the measures are inefficient and unfair.
+"The battle against the virus is not in confining, it is in primary healthcare, where we can test for the positive and negative so we can confine (just) the people who are truly infected," said retiree Nieves Marcos from the Usera district, one of those under partial lockdown.

 - READ MORE ON: